khulnasoft/tracker/docs/docs/events/custom/golang.md

     !!!
 Tip
-        This is the preferred way to get your own golang signatures integrated into Tracee, as you will find in the next part of this page, but it needs a better end-user experience (being worked).
+        This is the preferred way to get your own golang signatures integrated into Tracker, as you will find in the next part of this page, but it needs a better end-user experience (being worked).

     In order to get your golang signature compiled with tracee, you can create